Cat Food Questions

 About the declawing

 No hate!
 You don’t really understand, but declawing your cat isn’t good at all!
-Especially with Maine coons.
+Especially with Maine Coons.

 It’s better to use clippers, and cut the claws.
 But NEVER declaw your cat, it’s like cutting till the knuckle off.